hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

   s.genes = s_genes)
 ```

 To determine whether the cells group by cell cycle, we can perform PCA using the cell cycle genes.
 If the cells group by cell cycle in the PCA, then we would want to regress out cell cycle variation.
-Let's assess our data:
+By default in the  `RunPCA()` function, the most variable genes identified previously are used to determine the PCs, but we can select specific genes using the `pc.genes` argument.
+We will use only the cell cycle genes to determine whether the cells cluster by cell cycle phase.

 ```r
 # Perform PCA and color by cell cycle phase